kyma-project/telemetry-manager/docs/user/03-traces.md

 - Option 2: Reduce the emitted spans in your applications.

 ### Gateway Throttling

+Symptom: In the TracePipeline status, the `TelemetryFlowHealthy` condition has status **GatewayThrottling**.

 Cause: Gateway cannot receive spans at the given rate.